-- The Rectangle is the the one shape that looks absolutely great in the "Boyfriend look".
+- The Rectangle is the one shape that looks absolutely great in the "Boyfriend look".

-- Try scoop necks or a bateau line, a sweetheart or fancy details collar that pulls the eye upward.
+- Try scoop necks or a bateau line, a sweetheart or fancy detailed collars that pull the eye upward.

 - Rectangles can pull off flared skirts and fitted bodices, belted shirtwaist dresses, puffy, fluffy feminine looks and swingy, full skirts.

 - Layer just about anything with a long, swingy and romantic duster coat, a trench or puffer jacket.

 - Big, bold statement earrings frame the face, while fabulous necklaces add interest to the neckline and bust.
 Belts are also a go-to: they create a neat waist and gorgeous silhouette.
 For petite rectangles, booties in a neutral tone and a heel add length and elegance.

 - A colourful scarf, long necklace, or legging can help to add fluidity to a boxy or shapeless look.

 The Apple is the only shape that one is not born with, but rather is the shape that we can morph into post-menopause and with hormone and lifestyle changes.